Security best practices

-For instructions on how to configure ArcGIS Enterprise with a CA-signed certificate, see the following topics:
+For instructions on how to configure Portal for ArcGIS, ArcGIS Server, and ArcGIS Web Adaptor with a CA-signed certificate, see the following topics:

-When you initially configure your ArcGIS Enterprise deployment, anytime you are challenged for your credentials, the user name and password are sent using HTTPS.
-This means your credentials sent over an internal network or the Internet are encrypted and cannot be intercepted.
-By default, all communication within your portal is sent using HTTPS.
-To prevent the interception of any communication, it is recommended that you configure your web server hosting ArcGIS Web Adaptor to enforce HTTPS as well.
+When you initially configure your deployment of portal, anytime you are challenged for your credentials, the user name and password are sent using HTTPS (Secure Sockets Layer, or SSL).
+This means that your credentials sent over an internal network or the Internet are encrypted and cannot be intercepted.
+However, all other communication in your portal is sent over HTTP, which is not secure.
+To prevent the interception of any communication within the portal, it is recommended that you configure your portal and the web server hosting the Web Adaptor to enforce SSL.